yvguim/mysafeip-client/Readme.md

 mysafeip-firewall.sh is an example to run manually.
 Try it and adapt firewall rules to your needs.

-When you are really confident about your configuration, edit if necessary and copy cron-mysafeip file to /etc/cron.d:
+When you are really confident about your configuration, edit if necessary and copy mysafeip-firewall.service to /etc/systemd/system/ and start the service

 ```
-sudo cp cron-mysafeip-client /etc/cron.d/
+sudo cp  mysafeip-firewall.service /etc/systemd/system/mysafeip-firewall.service
+sudo systemctl daemon-reload
+sudo systemctl start mysafeip-firewall
 ```